-Open meadows, mature forests, and marsh boardwalks connect interactive natural exhibits where native animals reside: black bears, mountain lions, raptors, river otters, bobcats, and more.
-Spend a day - take a self-guided tour of the animal exhibit trail and hiking trails, take a Squam Lake Cruise, enjoy the beauty of Kirkwood Gardens, and shop naturally in the Howling Coyote Gift Shop.
+Open meadows, mature forests, and marsh boardwalks connect interactive natural exhibits where native animals reside.
+Spend a day among black bears, mountain lions, river otters, bobcats, and more.
+Spend a day - take a self-guided tour of the animal exhibit trail (plan at least two-and-a-half hours).
+Explore our hiking trails, relax and learn on a Squam Lake Cruise, enjoy the beauty of Kirkwood Gardens, and shop naturally in the Howling Coyote Gift Shop.

 View Squam Lakes Natural Science Center in a larger map